Low-dimensional solenoidal manifolds: Geometric 3-dimensional solenoids

 \noi For each $\mathfrak{h}$ there exists a unique isometry of leaves $\mathfrak{I}_{\mathfrak{h}}:{L_{\kh}}=\H^n\times\{\kh\}\to\tilde{M}\times\{\kh\}$ such that the differential of $\mathfrak{I}_{\mathfrak{h}}$ sends the frame $F_{\kh}$ onto the frame of $F'_\kh$.
 The desired leafwise isometry is given by the formula: $I(x,\kh)=\mathfrak{I}_{\mathfrak{h}}(x,\kh)\,$ ($x\in\H^n$, $\kh\in\wg$). \end{proof}

+\noi {\it Lemma} \ref{sameuniversal} implies the following solenoidal version of the Cartan-Hadamard theorem.
+It shows that $H^n_{\wg}=\H^n\times\wg$ covers (in the solenoidal sense) every $n$-dimensional hyperbolic McCord solenoidal manifold which fibers over a compact manifold $M$ having a fundamental group whose profinite completion is $\wg$.

-\noi {\it Lemma} \ref{sameuniversal} implies the following laminated version of the Cartan-Hadamard theorem: \begin{proposition}[Solenoidal Cartan-Hadamard theorem] There exists a leafwise isometry between the hyperbolic lamination $\,(\cL^n, g)$ and the orbit space of an action of $\pi_1(M)\times\Gamma_{\alpha}$ on $H^n_{\wg}=\H^n\times\wg$, given a formula of the type:
+\begin{proposition}[Solenoidal Cartan-Hadamard theorem] As in the the previous paragraph, let $(\cL^n,g)$ be a hyperbolic McCord solenoidal manifold obtained as an infinite tower of regular coverings of the compact, orientable manifold $M$ with fundamental group $\pi_1(M)=\Gamma$, with profinite completion $\wg$.
+There exists a leafwise isometry between the hyperbolic lamination $\,(\cL^n, g)$ and the orbit space of an action of $\pi_1(M)\times\Gamma_{\alpha}$ on $H^n_{\wg}=\H^n\times\wg$, given a formula of the type: